-Merge modules are simplified MSI packages that contain Windows Installer components and setup logic to be included into any number of MSI packages.
-A merge module cannot be installed alone because it lacks some vital database tables that are present in an installation database.
+Merge modules are simplified MSI packages that contain Windows Installer components, and setup logic to be included in any number of MSI packages.
+A merge module cannot be installed alone because it lacks some necessary database tables that are present in an installation database.
 Merge modules also contain additional tables that are unique to themselves.
-To install the information delivered by a merge module with an application, the module must first be merged into the application's .msi file.
+To install the information delivered by a merge module with an application; the module must first be merged into the application's .msi file.
 You can merge an MSI package with as many modules as you want.

 The project to which you add a merge module and the module itself is merged at build time.
 Therefore, after the package is built the merge module is not a separate element anymore.